pipelight/pipelight/README.md

 };
 ```

-Use the provided sweet shorthands (Helpers API).
+Use the provided sweet shorthands(with Helpers).

 ```ts
 const my_pipeline = pipeline("build website", () => [